gmtmcd/Level-4-Individual-Project/timelog.md

 ### 4 Feb 2021
 * *3 hours* Worked on Evaluation section
 * *4 hours* More work on evaluation section up to the results [11.5 hours]

+### 5 Feb 2021
+* *2 hours* Worked more on evaluation section, created some better graphs and looked into more qualitative research techniques